nvdaes/emoticons/readme.md

 This dialog allows you to save an emoticons speech dictionary with your customizations.

-Pressing "Save and export dictionary" button, a file dictionary named emoticons.dic will be saved in your user config folder, speechDicts subfolder.
+Pressing "Save and export dictionary" button, a dictionary will be saved in your user config folder, speechDicts -> emoticons subfolder.
+The exact name and location of the dictionary file will be based on the editing configuration profile, which will be shown in the title of the Emoticons dictionary dialog.

 ## Activation settings ##

 From menu Preferences -> Manage Emoticons -> Activation settings, you can choose whether to Activate speaking of emoticons when starting NVDA.
 By default it is disabled.

-It is also possible to save your choice for this setting.
+It is also possible to choose if dictionaries not used (associated with non existing profiles) will be removed from the add-on when it is unloaded.

 ## Key Commands: ##